-Just as for food, art, dress, biases for music develop in children relatively early in their development.
+Just as for food, art, and style, biases for music develop in children relatively early in their development.
 By middle school most children can tell you exactly what they do and don't like about nearly everything.
 And when they don't know, they tend to look to their peers to form an opinion for them.
 Thus the tremendous importance of normalizing classical music early in a child's life.
-And who better to teach youth the value of classical tunes than the one and only Mozart.

 It's hard to believe that at well over 250 years old, Mozart's music still has the power to help children learn and grow.
 But it's true!
-Whether learning to play an instrument or just taking time to listen, the Music of Mozart and other Classical artists have been shown to improve the development of vital thinking skills.* Here are three.
+Whether learning to play an instrument or just taking time to listen, the music of Mozart and other Classical artists have been shown to improve the development of vital thinking skills.*